gliderproarc/RKC-blog/content/blog/MaxMSP-hold-switch.md

 connected to this utility proved really hard to make and deal with.
 I had considered making a dictionary where I added note-on events as entries and note-off events as a sign to remove the entry.
-But having worked with some Clojure at this point I wanted a solution that didn't rely on something mutable like this "dictionary" I was planning on relying on.
-Writing the "state of the midi stream with each new event lead to a huge mess of operation order.
+But having worked with some Clojure at this point I wanted a solution that didn't rely on something mutable like this "dictionary" I was planning on using.
+Writing the "state of the midi stream" with each new event lead to a huge mess of operation order.
 Do I read the dictionary before of after I compare the note coming in to the others to see if it's a note already in the list?
 Should the dictionary read be part of the clean up at the end of the chain?
 When does the note off list get generated?
 How I can generate that list without having the dictionary pass its contents all over the place?
 Do I need the contents of the dictionary in multiple places?
 It was a disaster.

 Imagining the problem was Max, I proceeded to wire up Max and Node and ClojureScript, hoping that a different language would have better support for what I was trying to do.
 But after spending more time with Max, I found a better way forward.